Attack on reporter restores passion to Ukraine demonstrations

 Media reports said another opposition activist was stabbed in the eastern city of Kharkiv on Tuesday.

 Yanukovich on Wednesday called on police to find those responsible for the attack on Chornovil.
-Two men were detained later on the same day and police said they had detained a third suspect on Thursday.
+Two men were later detained and police said they had identified a third.

 The president's pivot away from Europe last month has thrown the country of 46 million people into turmoil, exposing a deep rift among Ukrainians over whether their future lies with the EU or Russia.